chris-kc-cheng/study-notes/README.md

 - Passage of time
   - Coupon: $Return = \frac{Coupon}{P_T}$
   - Amortization: Using the same set of spot rates, less time to maturity
-    - For bonds priced at a prmium (i.e. coupon rates are higher than market rates), prices converge (i.e. drop) toward par value as time goes by.
+    - For bonds priced at a premium (i.e. coupon rates are higher than market rates), prices converge (i.e. drop) toward par value as time goes by.
   - Roll down: Using the same set of spot rates but rolled down to **lower discount rates**
 - Yield curve movements
   - Shift